California Toll Bridge Authority

+History

-The first project of the Authority was the construction of the San Francisco-Oakland Bay Bridge.
+The first project of the Authority was the construction of the San Francisco–Oakland Bay Bridge.

 On September 16, 1940, the Authority purchased two private toll bridges, the Carquinez Bridge and the Antioch Bridge.

 On December 29, 1947, Director of Public Works Charles H. Purcell created the Division of San Francisco Bay Toll Crossings to carry out the planning, construction, and operations of all state-owned toll bridges.

-On September 12, 1951, the Authority purchased two private toll bridges, the San Mateo-Hayward Bridge and the Dumbarton Bridge.
+On September 12, 1951, the Authority purchased two private toll bridges, the San Mateo–Hayward Bridge and the Dumbarton Bridge.

-On November 7, 1952, the Authority authorized the issuance of the first bonds for the construction of the Richmond-San Rafael Bridge.
+On November 7, 1952, the Authority authorized the issuance of the first bonds for the construction of the Richmond–San Rafael Bridge.

-On June 16, 1955, the Authority authorized the issuance of bonds for the construction of the Benicia-Martinez Bridge and a second Carquinez Bridge.
+On June 16, 1955, the Authority authorized the issuance of bonds for the construction of the Benicia–Martinez Bridge and a second Carquinez Bridge.